n3xtcoder-ai4impact/bbsr_challenge_team4/README.md

     - Non-Desktop version: Open a terminal window and navigate to the directory to which you cloned/extracted the app data in step 1.
 Enter `docker build -t bbsr_challenge_team4 .` to build the container when you run it the first time.
 To run the app, enter `docker run -d -it -p8000:8080 bbsr_challenge_team4`

 **Without Docker**
-- make sure you have [poetry](https://github.com/python-poetry/poetry) installed
+1. Make sure you have [poetry](https://github.com/python-poetry/poetry) installed
-- create a virtual environment for the project
+2. Get the app data to you local machine (see point 1 below "With Docker")
+3. Use the terminal to go into the directory where you saved the app data and enter `poetry install`.
+This installs all needed packages and creates a virtual environment for the project.
+4. Activate the environment you just created by entering in your terminal `poetry env activate` and then entering the line poetry just replied to you.
-- run `poetry run uvicorn app.main:app` in your local repo directory
+5. Enter `poetry run uvicorn app.main:app`

 **With and without Docker**